SheepCommander/SheepVault/DRIVING LOG.md

 # Thursday, March 6th
 I drove an hour on the freeway
 # Wednesday, March 5th
+I drove from the internship home.
 # Tuesday, March 4th
+I practiced driving a bit with my dad.
 # Wednesday, Feb 26
+I drove home from the IT internship.
 # Wednesday, Feb 12
+I drove to the internship from school and then home afterwards.
 # Saturday, Feb 1
 I drove ten minutes in the afternoon to home.
 # Wednesday, Jan 29